day8/re-frame/docs/on-stable-dom-handlers.md

 ```

 Notes:

 1. `callback` no longer tries to "close over' `id`.
 Instead, it takes `id` as an argument.
 2. `callback-factory-factory` has a long name, and it performs the trick.
 It returns a function which, when called, will always return the same function, which wraps `callback`. (code supplied below)
 3. Each time we call `callback-factory`, it will return the same function.
 But it does it in a way which allows for `id` to vary on each render.

 Which only leaves me to show you the hero in our story, which I offer
-without further explanation for you to investigate:
+without further explanation for you to read and understand:
 ```clj
 (defn callback-factory-factory
   "returns a function which will always return the `same-function` every time